nunu2021/node/README.md

 #### Goerli

-Download the corresponding file and copy its contents:
+1. Download the corresponding file and copy its contents:

 - [Goerli Full Node Latest](https://base-public-snapshots-goerli.s3.us-east-1.amazonaws.com/latest-full)
 - [Goerli Archive Node Latest](https://base-public-snapshots-goerli.s3.us-east-1.amazonaws.com/latest-archive)

-Download the snapshot tar.gz file from
+2. Paste the content as shown and download the snapshot tar.gz file from the following link

 ```
 https://base-public-snapshots-goerli.s3.us-east-1.amazonaws.com/<COPIED CONTENT>
 ```

-Note: The snapshots are updated every 4 hours.
+Note: The snapshots are updated around every 24 hours.
 Once you download and decompress the tar file, copy contents of the snapshot `/data` directory to your desired geth data directory

 ### Syncing